 The C&W was financially unsuccessful from the beginning and freight consisted of mostly ice from local ponds outbound and coal inbound, 1 too minor to even list in the 1880 Ohio State Railway Commission Report.
 2 The line was also carrying just 75 passengers per day.
 Werk stepped in to manage the failing operation, transferring $7,000 to the C&W finances in 1877 and $20,000 in 1882 to keep the railroad afloat.
 4

 In 1882, the C&W proposed to extend the line from James Robb’s farm to Harrison near the Indiana border so that it could connect with the White Water Valley Railroad (WWV).
 2 It would offer an entrance into Cincinnati for the WWV but it would also require the C&W to rebuild its line into standard gauge.
-The steep costs of construction made the prohibited the plan from coming to fruition.
+The steep costs of construction made the plan from coming to fruition.

 Conditions of the C&W steadily deteriorated.
 The sparse railroad ties were dry rotting, the rails were rusting, and the trestles and locomotives required major repair.
 2 As a result, the railroad was put up for sale, although there were no offers.
 Werk eventually tired of the constant headaches of the C&W and refused to finance the railroad any further.